kevirui/kevirui/README.md

 Let’s connect and build something great together!

+- :school: I am a `Trainee` at [Universidad Tecnológica Nacional](https://www.utn.edu.ar/es/).
 - 🌱 I’m currently learning:
   - MERN Stack.
   - Python and IA.
+- :technologist: I love using Software, Maths, and Logical as a solution for every `Problem`.
+- :nerd_face: Always `learning new things`.
 - 👯 I’m looking to collaborate on open source projects.
 - 🌟 Outside tech, 🎮I love playing strategy and war videogames, 🏋Health life, 🎧Listening to music and 🎸Playing the guitar.
 - ✔️ Ask me about anything, i am happy to help
 - 📫 Reach me at [kevinagustinrockz@gmail.com](kevinagustinrockz@gmail.com)
+- :boom: You can visit [MY WEBSITE](#).

 ## My Skills Include